Belarus: Lukashenko raises prospect of fresh elections | DW | 08.09.2020

-President Alexander Lukashenko acknowledged Tuesday he may have "overstayed" his time in office, but said he was the only person capable of protecting Belarus for now.
+On Tuesday, President Alexander Lukashenko acknowledged that he may have "overstayed" his time in office, but said he was the only person capable of protecting Belarus for now.

-The 66-year-old leader, who has been in power since 1994, said a rerun of a disputed presidential vote could only be held after constitutional reform, without giving further details.
+The 66-year-old, who has been in power since 1994, said a rerun of a disputed presidential vote could only be held after constitutional changes, without giving further details.

 Read more: Under threat from authorities, Belarusians go into exile

-However, Lukashenko said he would refuse to hold talks with opposition politicians, after European Union governments called for "dialogue."
+Lukashenko said he would refuse to hold talks with opposition politicians after EU governments called for "dialogue."

-Interfax said the Belarusian leader told a Moscow radio station that he would not negotiate with the opposition Coordination Council "because I do not know who these people are."
+Interfax reported that Lukashenko told a Moscow radio station that he would not negotiate with the opposition Coordination Council "because I do not know who these people are."

 Protesters have taken to the streets across the country over the past month to demonstrate against Lukashenko